november, 2021

 Learning objectives

-After completion of this week, participants:
+After completion of this week, participants should be able to:

-Identify appropriate approaches to fluid replacement including discussion of the use of crystalloids and colloids in the patient with AHDS.
+Identify appropriate approaches to fluid replacement including discussion of the use of crystalloids and colloids in the patient with AHDS

 Appreciate the importance of nutrition in the patient with acute gastro-intestinal disease and how we can provide that

-Potential complications that may occur, including sepsis
+Describe potential complications that may occur, including sepsis

-Rational use of antibiotics using evidence bases
+Discuss the rational use of antibiotics, using evidence bases

 Time